Biocontrol of soil-borne phytopathogenic fungi by fungivorous soil fauna communities in potato cropping systems.

 State of the art

 The external input by farmers to combat the problem of fungal pest incidence are high pesticide applications (conventional farming) and high tillage intensity (conventional and organic farming), which reduce functional soil biodiversity.
 E.g. during months May and June, fungicides are sprayed in potatos on average once a week and make up to 90% of the whole amount of pesticides applied in this crop.
-Farmers are advised to consider cultivation breaks of 5 and 6 years for potatoes and carrots, respectively, in their crop rotation.
+Farmers are advised to consider cultivation breaks of 5 and 6 years for potatoes in their crop rotation.
 For economic reasons, the rotation sequence can be tighter down to 3 years.
-In the short-term, farmers financially benefit more from comparatively high prizes for carrots and potatoes.
+In the short-term, farmers financially benefit more from comparatively high prizes for potatoes.
 In the long-term, soil conditions are threatened.

 Proposed management practices